|CRDAMC Homepage | CRDAMC Library Phone #: (254) 288-8366 | CRDAMC Library Fax #: (254) 288-8368|

 by Ricker Polsdorfer, MD

-It is possible to suck blood into your penis with a vacuum device, generated by a pump attached to an air-tight chamber that fits over your penis.
+It is possible to draw blood into the penis with a vacuum device, generated by a pump attached to an air-tight chamber that fits over your penis.
 This treatment, which can be used daily, is optimal for men who do not want or are not suitable for drug treatment.
-The blood is held there by a rubber-retaining ring around the base of your penis.
-The success rate is between 70%-94%.
+The blood is held there by a rubber-retaining ring around the base of the penis.

 There is also a semirigid rubber sheath that can permit penetration when fitted over your penis.

-When used properly, these devices are safe, but they may cause mild discomfort in some men, including bruising, pain in the penis, numbness, and blocked ejaculation.
-These devices are best prescribed by your physician and used as directed.
+When used properly, these devices are safe, but they may cause mild discomfort in some men including bruising, pain in the penis, numbness, and blocked ejaculation.
+These devices are best prescribed by your doctor and used as directed.

 ...(Click grey area to select URL)

 Accessed March 9, 2018.